LiteLight

 Vanilla JS Lightbox Comparison

 Choosing the right JS lightbox?
-Here's how LiteLight compares to the most popular javascript lightbox libraries:
+LiteLight 1.1.0 ships TypeScript types, CSS custom-property theming, pinch-to-zoom, and a ~4 KB gzip bundle (JS + CSS).
+Here's how it compares to the most popular javascript lightbox libraries:

 | Feature | LiteLight | Lightbox2 | FancyBox | PhotoSwipe |